foundry-rs/foundry/docs/dev/cheatcodes.md

 ### Adding a new cheatcode

-1. Add its Solidity definition(s) in [`src/defs/vm.rs`].
+1. Add its Solidity definition(s) in [`defs/src/vm.rs`].
 Ensure that all structs and functions are documented, and that all function parameters are named.
 This will initially fail to compile because of the automatically generated `match { ... }` expression.
 This is expected, and will be fixed in the next step
-2. Implement the cheatcode in [`src/impls/`](src/impls/) in its category's respective module.
+2. Implement the cheatcode in [`cheatcodes`](cheatcodes) in its category's respective module.
 Follow the existing implementations as a guide.
 3. Update the JSON interface by running `cargo cheats` twice.
 This is expected to fail the first time that this is run after adding a new cheatcode; see [JSON interface](#json-interface)
 4. Write an integration test for the cheatcode in [`testdata/cheats/`](../../testdata/cheats/)
 5. Submit a PR to [`forge-std`](https://github.com/foundry-rs/forge-std) updating the Solidity interfaces as necessary.
 Note that this step won't be necessary once the Solidity interfaces are generated using the JSON interface

 [`sol!`]: https://docs.rs/alloy-sol-macro/latest/alloy_sol_macro/macro.sol.html
-[`src/defs/vm.rs`]: ./src/defs/vm.rs
+[`defs/src/vm.rs`]: ./defs/src/vm.rs